 Endoscopic vein surgery

 Typically, endoscopic vein surgery is used only when varicose veins become severe enough to cause skin ulcers or sores.
 Your doctor will make a small cut in your skin near the vein and use a tiny camera at the end of a thin tube to move through the vein.
-Then he or she will use a surgical device at the camera’s end to close the vein.
+Then they will use a surgical device at the camera’s end to close the vein.

 Ambulatory phlebectomy removes varicose veins closest to the surface of the skin through slit-like incisions.
 You’ll remain awake during the procedure, but the area around the vein will be numbed.
 It's an outpatient procedure, meaning there is no overnight stay.

 First, the doctor will outline or mark the vein to be removed, then inject local anesthesia into the skin.
-Then he or she will make a tiny cut and use a surgical instrument or a large needle to hook the vein through the opening.
-Next, he or she will remove the vein segment by segment.
+Then they will make a tiny cut and use a surgical instrument or a large needle to hook the vein through the opening.
+Next, they will remove the vein segment by segment.
 Afterward, you’ll need to wear compression stockings for at least one week.